RedisLabs/redislabs-docs/content/rdi/installation/debezium-server-configuration.md

 ---
-Title: Debezium Server Configuration Guide
+Title: Debezium Server configuration guide
-linkTitle: Debezium Server Configuration
+linkTitle: Debezium Server configuration
 description: Describes how to use and update the Debezium Server configuration file.
 weight: 50
 alwaysopen: false